- What is "Local AI"?

 getbacktome

-- Enforce a per-response cap (max 3 commands per AI reply).
+- Enforce the limit of 3 commands per reply.

-- Append a human-readable line to the AI Brain → Live actions feed on the Companion tab.
+- Write a plain-English line to the Live actions feed on the Companion tab, so you can see what she did.

 Safety: permissions, caps, and the master toggle